-The Bank has a domestic network of 608 branches (689 branches at December 31, 2015, of which 154 transferred from the former Banif) and also has a branch in London, as well as an international financial branch in the Autonomous Region of Madeira.
-The Bank also has subsidiaries and representation offices abroad as well as shareholdings in subsidiaries and associated companies.
+The Group has a domestic network of 608 branches (689 branches as at December 31, 2015, of which 154 transferred from the former Banif) and also has a branch in London, as well as an international financial branch in the Autonomous Region of Madeira.
+It also has subsidiaries and representation offices abroad as well as shareholdings in subsidiaries and associated companies (hereinafter, also associates).